 Minorities and Philosophy

-Vanderbilt’s chapter will host a variety of events, including panels, reading groups, coffee hours, and informal conversations.
+Vanderbilt’s chapter hosts a variety of events, including panels, reading groups, coffee hours, and informal conversations.
 We encourage participation from undergraduates, graduate students, and faculty.
 The events are forums for members of our community to discuss the challenges facing minorities in academic philosophy, work on areas of philosophical study that address the experiences of socially or philosophically marginalized groups, and engage with philosophical texts written by minority authors or from minority perspectives.
 Long term, we aim to promote inclusivity, solidarity, and the celebration of difference in the Philosophy Department.

 Epistemic Injustice Reading Group - Biweekly reading group on epistemic injustice.
 Email any of the co-chairs for the readings.